Financial Aid FAQs

 A. FWS is awarded to undergraduate students only.
 FWS is a need-based form of aid.
 Your financial status does not meet the eligibility criteria necessary for receiving work-study funding.

-A. New students (freshman undergrads and transfer students) may apply for aid without a 1040 tax form.
-Upperclassmen must provide it up front before we can package an award.
-Freshmen and transfer students are therefore awarded provisionally until the 1040 is later submitted; however if all information on the initial application was correct, the award will remain unchanged.
+A. New students (freshman undergrads and transfer students) may apply for aid without a tax information verified.
+Upperclassmen must report tax information up front before we can package an award.
+Freshmen and transfer students are therefore awarded provisionally until the tax information is available to import in the FAFSA application; however if all information on the initial application was correct, the award will remain unchanged.
 Finalized awards for incoming freshmen and transfer students are confirmed later.

 Q. What is a Stafford loan?